Copyright in AI Pre-Training Data Filtering: Regulatory Landscape and Mitigation Strategies

 \subsubsection{EU Copyright Directive}

-The Copyright Directive (EU) 2019/790 introduced a general exception allowing AI companies to use copyrighted content for training purposes, but with a critical limitation: rightsholders can "opt out" by expressly reserving their rights through machine-readable means \cite[Article 4(3)]{eucopyright2019}.
-This creates a legal framework where AI training on copyrighted material is permitted by default, unless the copyright owner has technically implemented an opt-out mechanism on their website or platform.
+The Copyright Directive (EU) 2019/790 introduced exceptions for Text and Data Mining (TDM) which is the automated analysis of digital content to extract patterns, trends, and insights.
+Article 4 provides a general TDM exception that some interpret as potentially allowing AI companies to use copyrighted content for training purposes, though whether this exception applies to AI model training remains legally uncertain \cite{eparliamentstudy2025}.
+This provision includes a critical limitation: rightsholders can "opt out" by expressly reserving their rights through machine-readable means \cite[Article 4(3)]{eucopyright2019}.
+This creates a legal framework where TDM on copyrighted material is permitted by default, unless the copyright owner has technically implemented an opt-out mechanism on their website or platform.
 Under Article 4(3), rightsholders must use "machine-readable means, including metadata and terms and conditions of a website or a service" to reserve their rights against TDM.
 However, the directive provides limited guidance on what constitutes effective opt-out implementation, creating legal uncertainty for both AI developers and content creators.
 In Article 3 \cite[Article 3]{eucopyright2019} a separate, broader exception exists for research organizations and cultural heritage institutions conducting scientific research, which cannot be overridden by opt-out mechanisms.
-This creates a two-tiered system where commercial AI development faces restrictions that academic research does not.\\
+This creates a two-tiered system where commercial AI development faces potential restrictions that academic research does not.\\